Yetdev27/alx-fe-reactjs/README.md

-A collection of React.js projects and experiments documenting my intro to modern frontend development, kinda components, hooks, state management, and building dynamic user interfaces.
+A collection of React.js projects and experiments documenting an intro to modern frontend development, kinda components, hooks, state management, and building dynamic user interfaces.